Alexander Litaay

 Alexander "Alex" Litaay (October 1, 1948 – June 26, 2016) was an Indonesian diplomat who served as Ambassador to Croatia from March 2016 until his death in June 2016.

-Born in Ambon, Litaay was appointed Ambassador to Croatia in March 2016.
+Born in Ambon, Litaay was married to Usi Poppy and had three children: Natasya Alexandra Litaay, Adventya Zamyra Litaay, and Thomas Mandela Demokrasio Litaay.
+He was appointed Ambassador to Croatia in March 2016.
 However, he suffered a heart attack and stroke on April 23, 2016, soon after arriving in Croatia.
 Litaay remained in a coma from April 25, two days after his stroke, until he died at a hospital in Zagreb, Croatia, on June 26, 2016, at the age of 67.
-He was survived by his wife, Usi Poppy, and three children – Natasya Alexandra Litaay, Adventya Zamyra Litaay, and Thomas Mandela Demokrasio Litaay.